ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa1.md

 Scrum on osoittautunut monin paikoin paremmaksi tavaksi ohjelmistojen kehittämiseen kuin vesiputousmalli tai muut suunnitelmavetoiset mallit.
 Scrum ei kuitenkaan ole mikään [silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet), eli yleispätevä resepti, joka ratkaisisi kaikki sovelluskehityksen ongelmat, ja Scrumin käytön yleistyessä myös epäonnistuneiden Scrum-projektien määrä kasvaa.

-Yhdetenä syynä ongelmiin sanotaan olevan [ScrumBut](https://www.scrum.org/resources/what-scrumbut):
+Yhtenä syynä ongelmiin sanotaan olevan [ScrumBut](https://www.scrum.org/resources/what-scrumbut):

 - We use Scrum, but having a Daily Scrum every day is too much overhead, so we only have one per week.
 - We use Scrum, but Retrospectives are a waste of time, so we don't do them.